adshares/adshares-docs/dao/index.rst

 Since we want to only propose early solution and let people decide about DAO futures, below rules can be later changed via separate DAO voting.

+There are two possible votes: **"In Favor"** and **"Against"**.
+Voting "In favor" indicates support for enacting the AIP in its current form.
+Voting "Against" signifies opposing the AIP's implementation in its current form; you may vote "Against" to urge the author to revise the AIP before resubmitting it.

 - Anyone can propose AIP on Adshares Forum.
 - 30 positive votes are needed to pass the initial forum voting.
 Voting options: “Yes”, “No”.
 - To put AIP on-chain, through the Voting Platform, wallet needs to have at least 100 ADS in its balance and the proposal need to pass initial forum voting.
+- There is no fee for proposal creation, you just need to hold the appropriate ADS balance.
 - On-chain voting starts next block after the proposal is posted.
 - Each voting will last 1024 blocks (about 6 days), starting from the next block where proposal was posted.
 - Each wallet can only vote once in single proposal (first vote counts).
 After that it is not possible to change the vote.